COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Home > Living Well > Health Library > Sensory and Motor Growth in Newborns

-Your newborn is equipped with all five senses, although some are more developed than others.
+Your newborn is equipped with all five senses.
+But some are more developed than others.

 Motor skills develop as your baby's muscles and nerves work together.